Chapter 3. Accessible, Affordable Care --- Financial Paradigm

 The emergency department was unburdened;

-Urgent care and primary care team care was facilitated;
+Urgent care and primary care team care were facilitated;

-The mother maintained full employment (and a precious full week’s take home
+This mother maintained full employment (and a precious full week’s take home pay);

-If traveling, the same care would have played out anywhere in the United States
+If traveling, the same (totally portable) care would have played out anywhere in the

-The talented working mother is positioned to consider better employment
+This talented working mother is positioned to consider better employment (i.e.,

 Respectfully submitted,